RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-export-options.md

 ## Export files

-It is the command to export simulated data to selected file formats in [File options](#file-options).
+It is the command that exports simulated data to selected file formats in [File options](#file-options).